mafintosh/peerflix/README.md

 If you want to build your own app using streaming bittorent in Node you should checkout [torrent-stream](https://github.com/mafintosh/torrent-stream)

+## Chromebook users
+Chromebooks are set to refuse all incoming connections by default - to change this:
+	sudo iptables -P INPUT ACCEPT

 ## License

 MIT